Morocco Visa and Passport Requirements

 Consulate (or consular section at embassy) or online as an e-visa (www.acces-maroc.ma/#/e-visa).

 Entry with pets

-Pets may be allowed if they are microchipped with an ISO-compliant 15-digit chip, vaccinated for rabies, took a rabies titer test and has a health certificate.
+Pets may be allowed if they are microchipped with an ISO-compliant 15-digit chip, vaccinated for rabies, took a rabies titer test and has a health certificate, which is not older than three days on entry.
 Please note that Morocco bans many dangerous dog breeds such as the Staffordshire bull terrier, the pit bull, the mastiff and the boerboel.

 This page reflects our understanding of current rules for the most common types of travel to the said country.
 However, please note that each authority sets and forces entry rules, hence we strongly recommend that you verify critical information with the relevant embassy before travel.